 Each year, the Northeast Basketmakers Guild (NBG) awards grants to advance the art of basket weaving.
 Whether a beginning weaver or an experienced teacher, members can take advantage of this benefit to perfect a skill they are already using or to challenge themselves to learn a new technique.

-- The SUSI NUSS GRANT for $500 is awarded to an NBG member to attend a non-NBG event such as the Stowe Basketry Festival, the John C. Campbell Folk School, the NBO Conference, or an event of the applicant’s choice.
+The Susi Nuss Grant for $500 for an NBG member to attend a non-NBG event such as Stowe Basketry Festival, the John C. Campbell Folk School, the NBO Conference, or an event of the applicant’s choice.

 The guidelines for applying for grants are: